v-beltran/mapper-js/packages/documentations/docs/api/core/index.md

 `@automapper` provides the following official strategies:

 -   `automapper-classes`: Work with TS/ES6 classes.
--   `@automapper/pojos`: Work with Interfaces/Types along with POJOs.
+-   `automapper-pojos`: Work with Interfaces/Types along with POJOs.
 In projects that do not make use of Class, `pojos` can be used instead.
--   `@automapper/mikro`: Work together with TS/ES6 classes along with [MikroORM](https://github.com/mikro-orm/mikro-orm)
+-   `automapper-mikro`: Work together with TS/ES6 classes along with [MikroORM](https://github.com/mikro-orm/mikro-orm)
--   `@automapper/sequelize`: Work together with TS/ES6 classes along with [Sequelize](https://github.com/sequelize/sequelize)
+-   `automapper-sequelize`: Work together with TS/ES6 classes along with [Sequelize](https://github.com/sequelize/sequelize)